-Five months later, American independence and those words that inspired it seemed as dead as thousands of patriots in Ireland, Scotland, and India who fought and died in previous failed rebellions against corrupt and dictatorial British aristocrats.
+Five months later, American independence and those words that inspired it seemed as dead as thousands of patriots in Ireland, Scotland, and India who fought and died in previous failed rebellions against corrupt British elites.

 One week after the Declaration of Independence was signed and published in Philadelphia, a massive British invasion fleet arrived in New York Harbor.
 Its 300 warships and 400 transports brought 30,000 well paid, trained, and disciplined British and German soldiers to Staten Island New York.
-The German soldiers were rented to the British by Hesse and other small German states to fund their governments while reducing taxes.
-These German soldiers, often called Hessians, were well paid, equipped, and trained, and considered among the bravest and most effective soldiers in Europe.
+The German soldiers were rented to the British by the rulers of Hesse and other small German states to fund large armies without raising taxes.
+These German soldiers, often called Hessians, were well paid, equipped, and trained, and among the most effective and feared soldiers in Europe.

-During the next three months, British soldiers and their German, or Hessian auxiliaries overwhelmed George Washington’s 10,000 poorly trained volunteers defending Long Island and Manhattan, They killed or captured half of the Americans.
+During the next three months, British soldiers and their German, or Hessian auxiliaries overwhelmed George Washington’s 10,000 poorly trained volunteers in Long Island and Manhattan, They killed or captured half of the Americans.
 The German Hessians were especially brutal.
-They used bayonets to execute hundreds of Americans after they dropped their weapons, raised their hands and surrendered at Brooklyn Heights.
+Those Germans used their bayonets to execute hundreds of Americans who had dropped their weapons and raised their hands to surrender at Brooklyn Heights.

 In November, 1776, George Washington and his 5,000 remaining soldiers crossed the Hudson River.
 They tried to make a stand in Hackensack with support from New Jersey militias.
 However, those militias failed to appear.
 Without their support, Washington’s men were badly outnumbered.
 They had to quickly flee towards Philadelphia to avoid capture.
-They didn’t stop retreating until after they crossed the Delaware River into Pennsylvania.
-They seized every boat on the Jersey side of the river so that the British could not pursue them.
+They didn’t stop running until after they crossed the Delaware River into Pennsylvania.
+However, they were careful to seize every boat on the Jersey side of the river so the British could not pursue them.